fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/KUKA.rst

     * Relative Joint Acceleration can be set by: *setJointAccelerationRel(0.5)*

-* Blending
+* Blending (source `Angerer`_ and `Vistein`_)
+    * Blending is enabled by the *advance run mechanism* enabling planning the next motion while executing a motion.
+    * To activate blending a motion needs to be marked as blendable by adding a keyword to the motion instruction. `C PTP`for PTP motions and `C_DIS`, `C_VEL` or `C_ORI` for motions in operation space.

+    * Blending between all motion types is supported.
+It is even possible to blend a PTP (joint space) into a LIN (Cartesian space) and vice versa.
-    * Belnding can be done by defining a blend radius
+    * Blending can be done by defining a blend radius
         * as a relative value:  *IMotion.setBlendingRel(0.2)*
         * in millimeters:        *IMotion.setBlendingCart(20)*